naugtur/backbone-redux-migrator/README.md

 ### How do I communicate from redux to Backbone?

 `window.location` updates to change route.
+You can use store based model to get data that redux app fetched from the server.

 Hopefully you won't need anything else.

 I didn't find a way to communicate back that wouldn't introduce unwanted dependencies or "magic" into your nice new redux app.
 But if I figure it out, I'll let you know.

+### Why can't the store based model accept writes?

+It could, but the aim of this library is to help migrating away from old codebase, so all features here are focused on making sure redux app can be easily separated and doesn't depend on any behavior logic from Backbone side except routing.

+#### Are you aware that store based model + dispatchAction is enough to try to use redux from Backbone and only implement reducers?

+Yes, but if that was a good idea, I would have implemented it in the store based model.

+I'm sure if you try, it'll get ugly really fast.
+Please don't do it. :)

 ## Roadmap